SeisComP/seiscomp/doc/base/style-guide.rst

 Style Guide for Documentation
 *****************************

 File Layout
 ===========

-The :ref:`contributing_documentation` section details the documentation requirements for executables.

-The documentation of executable modules comes as a pair of source files:
+The documentation of an executable module comes as a pair of source files:

 * A description XML file (.xml) giving command details, command-line and configuration parameters,
 * A documentation reST text file (.rst) gives a more-detailed module description and examples.